 Scott said, “The compliance reporting was always a big piece for us and it was imperative for your (Greenline’s) ability to handle that component really well for my guys from the very beginning.”
 Although we had a competent manager in place, he was less technologically savvy in terms of reporting, so it was going to be a problem for him if we weren’t able to sort that out.
 So that was something that really worked well for us from the beginning, and we saw it as a real benefit in going with Greenline ever since.”

 As they reviewed the software systems available pre-legalization, TLC decided that a software system, like Greenline, that was purpose-built for Canadian cannabis retailers to stay compliant and grow their business, was the best choice.
-Calvin set up a demo for Scott who was pleased with the capabilities Greenline had for POS, the back office, and the one-click compliance reporting but the clincher was in Greenline’s ability to share local references in Alberta, already using the Greenline POS system, who were completely satisfied with its functionality, ease of use, and effective training and support for the entire staff.
+Scott was pleased with the capabilities Greenline had for POS, the back office, and the one-click compliance reporting but the clincher was in Greenline’s ability to share local references in Alberta, already using the Greenline POS system, who were completely satisfied with its functionality, ease of use, and effective training and support for the entire staff.

 With thoughtful consideration of a very unique space construction, TLC placed 3 digital signage menu screens in their store, enabling them to have lower staffing levels in the evenings.
 They use BudSense for customizable online and print menus to promote products and educate customers and, when integrated directly with Greenline inventory management, ensures all digital, web, and print menus have up-to-date product information.